Why do we screen our volunteers who work with children?

 We, here in the Human Resources Department of Upper Columbia Conference, are committed to assisting our churches and schools in providing safe environments for our children.
 Our Volunteer Screening Service provides assistance to each local church in obtaining criminal history checks, personal referencing and personal training to all those who work with children on a regular basis.
 In addition, we supply training for the local Volunteer Screening Coordinators who will work with the volunteers in their local churches and schools.
 Bottom line, "Our ministry is to protect your ministry" (Adventist Risk Management, Inc.) thus protecting our children.

 For this new system, simply go to the link found on the right side of this page, and go through the training and registration process on your own computer.
-Processing will be much faster than the old "paper forms" system and you will be trained to work with children.
+Please note: the old "paper forms" system is no longer accepted as part of the volunteer screening process.

 “Because I want the best possible environment for our children and youth ministries, it is important that we who work with children and youth have guidelines for conduct to protect both ourselves and those under our care.
 As a ministry volunteer, I want parents and all others to feel comfortable, safe and confident with me.”--Adventist Risk Management, Inc.